Momentor: Advancing Video Large Language Model with Fine-Grained Temporal Reasoning: Moment-10M

 \paragraph{Event Boundary Detection.} For an arbitrary video to be processed, we first uniformly sample multiple frames from the video.
 We employ Grounding DINO \cite{grounding_dino} to extract instance information from these sampled frames, and then compare and merge the instances across the sampled frames to obtain the spatio-temporal trajectories of instances in the video, termed as instance tracks.
 The instance tracks show the dynamics of each instance over time, which also reflect the event transitions in the video.
 Based on video content and instance dynamics, we design a comprehensive event boundary detection method.
 We first use PySceneDetect \cite{pyscenedetect} to calculate frame-by-frame differences in the video, resulting in an array of frame difference scores.
 Then, we apply a Gaussian filter to reduce noise and smooth these scores.
 We select local maxima that are higher than a certain threshold as split points, to divide the video into several sub-segments.
 Since such segmentation only considers changes in RGB values and doesn't account for semantic transitions, we adopt a semantic-based merging algorithm to merge adjacent sub-segments that experience abrupt visual changes but still belong to the same event.
 To be precise, for the two adjacent sub-segments, we extract the last frame from the previous sub-segment and the first frame from the next sub-segment and calculate their consistency value as: where $F^{'}$ and $F^{''}$ are visual features of the last frame in the previous sub-segment and the first frame in the next sub-segment, and $U_I$ is the union of instances shown in these two frames. $F_{I_i}^{'}$ and $F_{I_i}^{''}$ are ROI aligned \cite{roi_align} features of the $i$ th instance, and $Dist(I_i^{'}, I_i^{''})$ is the normalized distance between the positions of the $i$ th instance in these two frames with a value in $[0, 1]$.
 We set this distance to be 1 if the $i$ th instance appears in only one of these two frames.
 All visual features involved have been obtained during object detection, thus not incurring additional computational costs.
 We merge two adjacent sub-segments if their consistency value is higher than a set threshold.
 Consequently, we obtain a series of segments with semantic consistency, each encompassing a coherent event. \paragraph{Instance-Event Matrix.} Based on the result of instance tracking and event segmentation, we construct an Instance-Event Matrix, where each row represents an instance track (the video itself also counts as a track), and each column represents an event.
-Then we traverse the matrix and utilize several multimodal pre-trained models to extract visual clues such as scenes, instances, actions and attributes from each track.
+The instance-event matrix shares certain similarities with video scene graphs \cite{video_rel_det, pano_video_scene_graph} as both involve instance behaviour tracking and structured semantic representation, but the instance-event matrix places greater emphasis on modeling the complex associations between events.
+We traverse the matrix and utilize several multimodal pre-trained models to extract visual clues such as scenes, instances, actions and attributes from each track.
 With the structured information organized in instance-event matrix, we can quickly generate instruction data that includes various spatio-temporal associations.